 A GF Dessert Option

-Dessert gets tricky for those who are allergic to gluten or have Celiac Disease (or are simply trying to steer clear of all the pies), so it’s nice to have a delicious sweet to the end the meal for them as well.
-A simple gluten-free apple crisp like this recipe from Cookie + Kate, made with almond flour, oats, and a touch of brandy to add some rich sweetness, captures the fresh flavors of fall and won’t make anyone feel like they’ve skipped out on dessert.
+Dessert gets tricky for those who are allergic to gluten or have Celiac Disease (or are simply trying to steer clear of all the pies), so it's nice to have a delicious sweet to the end the meal for them as well.
+For Friendsgiving food ideas for your food-sensitive friends, try a simple gluten-free apple crisp.
+This recipe from Cookie + Kate, made with almond flour, oats, and a touch of brandy to add some rich sweetness, captures the fresh flavors of fall and won't make anyone feel like they've skipped out on dessert.

 A Booze-Filled Pie